 To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

-We are excited to announce that GCPHN’s refreshed Innovate RAP has been endorsed by Reconciliation Australia and we held our official launch on April 15th 2021.
+We are excited to announce that GCPHN’s refreshed Innovate RAP has been endorsed by Reconciliation Australia.

 As we move into implementation, GCPHN will work with the local Elders advisory groups to include further representation on the RAP committee.

 The Traditional Custodians of the Gold Coast region and surrounding area are the families of the Yugambeh Language Region.
-Geographically, the Gold Coast region stretches from Coolangatta in the south up to Logan and Albert Rivers in the north/north west; and to Tamborine, Mt Tamborine, Canungra and Beechmont to the west.
-This comprises of the City of the Gold Coast Council as well as the neighbouring Tamborine – Canungra which is part of the Scenic Rim Regional Council.
-The Gold Coast region adjoins the NSW border and as such, the growing population south of the border often access services within the Gold Coast region.
+Geographically, the Gold Coast region stretches from Coolangatta in the south up to Logan and Albert Rivers in the north/north-west; and to Tamborine, Mt Tamborine, Canungra and Beechmont to the west.
+This comprises of the City of Gold Coast Council as well as neighbouring Tamborine – Canungra which is part of the Scenic Rim Regional Council.
+The Gold Coast region adjoins the New South Wales border and as such, the growing population south of the border often access services within the Gold Coast region.

-As of 2018 the Gold Coast is home to an estimated 622,048 people and nearly 10,000 people in the region identify as Aboriginal and Torres Strait Islander people (1.7% of the population).
-Comparatively, the proportion of Aboriginal and Torres Strait Islander peoples in the region is lower compared to Queensland.
-However, within the region, Coolangatta has the largest percentage of Aboriginal and Torres Strait Islander residents (2.3%) and Ormeau-Oxenford has the highest number of Aboriginal and Torres Strait Islander residents (2350), a population that has almost doubled since 2011.
+As of 2021, Census data shows the Gold Coast is home to an estimated 640,788 people and 13,901 people in the region identify as Aboriginal and Torres Strait Islander (2.2% of the population).
+Comparatively, the proportion of Aboriginal and Torres Strait Islander peoples in the region is lower compared to the rest of Queensland.
+However, within the region, Ormeau – Oxenford has the largest percentage of Aboriginal and Torres Strait Islander residents (2.8%) and has the highest number of Aboriginal and Torres Strait Islander residents (4359), a population that has almost doubled since the 2016 Census.

 So we can provide you with the most accurate information,